Mrh-Script/Chat-Application-Project-Java/README.md

 ## ▶️ How to Run

  - Run the Server Code first
- - Then run clients surver to connect
+ - Then run client's code to connect with server

 ---